daniellockard/OperatorBot/README.md

 ## Description
 This does nothing but connect and log without plugins defined in config.json.

-`echo` plugin is included in this repo, build it with `go build -buildmode=plugin plugins/echo.go -o echo.so`
+`echo` plugin is included in this repo, build it with `go build -buildmode=plugin -o echo.so plugins/echo.go`

 ## To build - This builds the main program, and the echo plugin.